ahmad-alkadri/ahmad-alkadri.github.io/content/posts/three-things-that-surprised-me-most-about-tokyo.md

 I also knew that.
 I have imagined and prepared for it.
 But knowing that a country has earthquakes and actually *living* with them are two very different things.

-The first time I felt it, it was late in the evening, and I was flabbergasted.

-I was still already at home.
-I thiink the kids were already sleeping.
+The first time I felt it, it was late in the evening.
+I was already at home.
+The kids were already sleeping.
 I and my wife were still awake.
 I was coding a bit, finishing some stuff for work.
 Suddenly I feel myself shaking left and right.
 I was surprised--my first instinct was thinking to myself _huh?
 What's wrong with me?
 Am I going to die like in one of those stories where a guy was overworked lack of sleep and finally--_

 Then I and my wife realized that *everything was shaking*.
 Clothes in the hangers, our table, coat racks, everything.
 It was an earthquake.
 A rather big one too.